arm8086/roblox-midi/README.md

 # lua-midi

-A pure Lua implementation to read midi files using a callback function.
+A Roblox Lua implementation to read midi files using a callback function.

+## Fixes

 ## Usage